 - Complete the Common Application.

-- Submit a creative project through Slideroom.
+- Submit a creative project through Slate.
+Upon completing the Common Application, each applicant will receive an email with a direct link to the Creative Portfolio submission page.
 A creative project could be: a game you’ve made (digital or non-digital), a computer program you’ve written, a film you created, a piece of music, a creative writing sample, a portfolio of artwork, visual design, sculptures, photography or other creative pieces.
 We are looking for your talent and creativity in whichever medium you choose, so choose an example that you think best shows off your strengths and ideas.

-- Respond to 5 short essay questions in Slideroom about your interest in games.
+- Respond to 5 short essay questions in Slate about your interest in games.

 Applicants interested in the BFA in game design can using the Common Application.
 Students can apply to our 4-year undergraduate Bachelor of Fine Arts (BFA) program as incoming freshmen or internal/external transfer students depending on their academic progress.

 For those who have completed their undergraduate degree and are seeking to further their education, development and knowledge in game design, we offer a 2-year Master of Fine Arts (MFA) program.
 Professional game experience is not required and applicants may come from a wide range of professional, personal, and educational backgrounds.
-Applications are due January 1, 2020.
+Applications will become available in mid-September and are due January 1, 2020.

 Thinking about applying to the Game Center?
 There are many ways to find out more about our program, visit our department, or attend an NYU Open House.